-In considering IRRBB, the group uses the internal model for Earnings Adjusted Economic Value of Equity (EV) measure to quantify the potential loss of earnings.
-The group has moved away from an Economic Value of Equity (EVE) approach for internal IRRBB management to an Earnings-adjusted Economic Value of Equity model following investment in a new equity structural hedge programme by ICBCS in 2023.
-The group has executed an equity structural hedge to reduce the economic impact of volatility of short-term interest rate movements on equity positions on the balance sheet that do not re-price with market rates.
+In considering IRRBB, the Group uses the internal model for Earnings-adjusted Economic Value (EV) measure to quantify the potential loss of earnings.
+The Group has moved away from an Economic Value of Equity (EVE) approach for internal IRRBB management to an Earnings-adjusted Economic Value model following investment in an equity structural hedge programme by ICBCS in 2023.
+The Group has executed an equity structural hedge to reduce the economic impact of volatility of short-term interest rate movements on equity positions on the balance sheet that do not re-price with market rates.
 This hedge entails the systematic management of a portfolio of fixed rate assets.